kalebabram/prisminstaller/README.md

 # prism installer
 This release is a pre-alpha release.
 It has been streamlined to facilitate the validation of each component of the installer by the original dev team.
+Once each component has been validated, a more complete release will be made available.

 ## What you’ll need: